ubuntu/ubuntu-project-docs/docs/reference/exception-DockerUpdates.rst

 .

 The autopkgtests require machine level isolation and so today only run on amd64, i386 and ppc64el.
-Should we run them by hand on armhf, arm64 and s390x?
+We should run them by hand on arm64 and s390x until those architectures support machine-level isolation autopkgtests.

 This QA should happen both for the -proposed -> -release migration in the devel series and again as part of the SRU verification.